 What about grandparents or siblings who work as a paid nanny?

+The taxpayer’s child under 21 or anyone under age 18 (unless they provide household services professionally) is not a household employee.
 Grandparents or older siblings are considered household employees if they meet the other requirements of a household employee.
 However, their wages are normally not subject to Social Security and Medicare taxes.

 What income tax requirements do household employers face?

 The parents do not have to withhold income tax from their nanny’s pay, but may choose to do so if the nanny asks them to.
 In that case, the nanny would need to complete a W-4 to allow the employer to calculate the correct withholding amount.